Coulomb screening

 Possible values are "self-energy", "polarization", and "both".

-mitigate these errors.
+these errors.

 apply_hilbert_correction#

-Whether to apply the corrections for the edges of the energy window to the hilbert transform when computing the retarded self-energy.
+Whether to apply the corrections for the edges of the energy window to the Hilbert transform when computing the retarded self-energy.

 Computing the correction is slightly more expensive.